pasewalck/aktivistio-accounts/documentation/TESTING.md

         - **Expected Outcome**: Users should be able to register for an account using a valid invite code.
     - Delete Account (Self)
         - **Expected Outcome**: Users should be able to delete their own accounts successfully.
+    - Use Account Setup Link:
+        - **Expected Outcome**: Users should be able to setup their account with a link.

 2) Password and Recovery Management/Actions
     - Change Password